-Due to limited supply, you will most likely not get a choice as to which vaccine you receive from any vaccine provider.
-The FDA and CDC have determined that all the approved vaccines are all safe and effective, and the best vaccine to receive is the one that is offered to you.
+You will have the opportunity to choose the vaccine you receive.
+The FDA and CDC have determined that all the approved vaccines are all safe and effective, and the best vaccine to receive is the first one that is offered to you.
 For more information on the vaccines, visit the CDC website.

 Is the University requiring students, faculty and staff receive the vaccine?